MiDe-S/Credits-Godot/README.md

 </div>

 ### How To Use:
-* Clone the repo
+* Download & Enable Addon OR
-* Copy "CREDITS" folder to your project folder
+* Clone the repo, Copy "CREDITS" folder to your project folder

+* Run get_tree().change_scene(filePath to GodotCredits.tscn)

 You should have this structure:
 ```